WASasquatch/was-node-suite-comfyui/docs/THIRD_PARTY.md

 of the repository: browser libraries, fonts, the eight face cascades, two sets of weights and one network.

+## Verifying a copy

+`web/vendor/MANIFEST.json` records a SHA-256 for every file under `web/vendor/`, with the npm package and version each directory was taken from.
+Fetch that package and compare digests to confirm a copy is unmodified.

 ## Where DOMPurify sits

 DOMPurify is not a file of its own.
 It is compiled into three files, each carrying DOMPurify's own